opentok/learning-opentok-ios/README.md

 The code for this sample is found the following git branches:

-* *basics.step-1* -- This branch shows you how to set up your project to use the OpenTok iOS SDK.
+* *basics* -- This branch shows you how to set up your project to use the OpenTok iOS SDK.

-* *basics.step-4* -- This branch shows you how to connect to the OpenTok session.

-* *basics.step-5* -- This branch shows you how publish a stream to the OpenTok session.

-* *basics.step-6* -- This branch shows you how to subscribe to a stream on the OpenTok session.
+  You will also learn how to connect to an OpenTok session, publish a stream to the session, and subscribe to a stream in the OpenTok session.

-* *basics.step-7* -- This branch shows you how to add user interface controls to mute the publisher and subscriber audio and to swap the camera used by the publisher.

 * *archiving* -- This branch shows you how to record the session.